AlienMajik/pwnagotchi_plugins/README.md

 - **Flexible Configuration:** Customize radius, update interval, pruning, and API credentials to suit your needs.
 - **Interactive Map:** Explore aircraft details with type-specific icons and toggle flight paths for a dynamic experience.
 - **Enhanced Data:** Rich metadata and categorization provide deeper insights into nearby aircraft.
+- **Real-time aircraft tracking with a responsive, customizable interface**
+- **Flexible filtering, export options, and blocklist/allowlist support.**
+- **Future-ready with historical tracking for enhanced features.**

 Take your Pwnagotchi to the skies with SkyHigh! ✈️